SunBangjie/SunBangjie.github.io/_pages/about.md

 About Me
 ======

 I am a passionate researcher in **computer vision**, and **sensing**.
 I am currently pursuing my Ph.D. in National University of Singapore (NUS).
-My supervisors are [Prof. Jun Han](https://www.junhan.org/home) in Yonsei University and [Prof. Chan Mun Choon](https://www.comp.nus.edu.sg/~chanmc/) in National University of Singapore.
+My supervisors are [Prof. Chan Mun Choon](https://www.comp.nus.edu.sg/~chanmc/) in National University of Singapore and [Prof. Jun Han](https://www.junhan.org/home) in KAIST.
 My research interests are in the intersection of computer vision and sensing systems.

 Research Interests
 ======